mrhoribu/visualizer/README.md

 ### 1. Install the Script

-Place `visualizer.rb` in your Lich scripts directory.
+Place `visualizer.lic` in your Lich scripts directory.

 ### 2. Add to Autostart (Optional)